uhasker/getting-things-done-in-next-js/src/chapter6/02-pages-and-layouts.md

 You can also define a UI that is shared between multiple pages.
 This is called a **layout**.

-You define a layout be `default` exporting a React component from a `layout` file (e.g. `layout.tsx`).
+You define a layout by `default` exporting a React component from a `layout` file (e.g. `layout.tsx`).
 The component should accept a `children` prop that will be populated with a child layout or a child page.

-Let's go to `layout.ts` in the root directory, which currently looks like this:
+Let's go to the `layout.tsx` file in the root directory, which currently looks like this:

 ```jsx
 export default function RootLayout({ children }: { children: React.ReactNode }) {